HobnobMancer/SI_Foltanyi_et_al_2023/index.md

 Via SQL and an SQL database browser, the local CAZyme database was queried to retrieve the records of proteins that:
 - From the bacteria phylum Thermotogae
 - From any of the following CAZy families
-- Annotated with at least one of the following EC numbers
+- Annotated with the EC number EC3.2.1.37 AND/OR contained any of the following in their protein name retrieved from UniProt:

-...
+  - β-glucosidase
+  - β glucosidase
+  - beta-glucosidase
+  - beta glucosidase

+A list of all SQL queries performed and the output is presented [here](https://hobnobmancer.github.io/Foltanyi_et_al_2022/sql_queries/).

 ## Identification of neighbouring genes